-James has been a Gentleman of the Choir since October 2007, succeeding Ben Fawden.
-He combines a busy career as a solo singer with teaching singing to around forty pupils at Emanuel School, Eltham College and Dulwich College.
-James’ recent concert performances include work with the Hallé, Manchester Camerata, London Symphony Orchestra, Philharmonia, and RTÉ Symphony and Concert orchestras in Ireland.
-His opera appearances include solo roles at Garsington Opera, Gothenburg Opera, Opera North and ROH2. www.james-oldfield.com
+James has been a Gentleman-in-Ordinary since October 2007, succeeding Ben Fawden.
+He has previously sung with professional choirs such as Polyphony and the Monteverdi Choir.
+James combines a busy career as a solo singer with teaching singing to around seventy students at Tiffin School, and the University of Cambridge (Trinity and Emmanuel colleges).
+His solo concert performances include work with the Hallé, Manchester Camerata, London Symphony Orchestra, RPO Philharmonia, and RTÉ Symphony and Concert orchestras.
+James’s opera appearances include roles at Garsington Opera, Gothenburg Opera, Opera North and ROH2. www.james-oldfield.com www.james-oldfield.com

 Nicholas Mitchell began singing at Worcester College, Oxford at the age of six.
 Later he sang at Christ Church Cathedral, Oxford before moving to London.
 He has sung with many of the London choirs and was at Brompton oratory before coming to the Queen’s Chapel.
 He teaches Classics, plays the oboe and writes on early instruments and their evidence for choral pitch.